Kum & Go

-Kum & Go, L.C. is a convenience store chain primarily located in the Midwestern United States.
-Started by William A. Krause and Tony S. Gentle, the company is headquartered in Des Moines, Iowa and operates 116 stores in 10 states—primarily in its home state of Iowa.
+Kum & Go, L.C. was a convenience store chain primarily located in the Midwestern United States.
+Started by William A. Krause and Tony S. Gentle, the company was headquartered at Des Moines, Iowa and operated 116 stores in 10 states—primarily in its home state of Iowa.

-In addition to its home state, Kum & Go has units in Arkansas, Colorado, Michigan, Minnesota, Missouri, Montana, Nebraska, North Dakota, Oklahoma, South Dakota, Utah, and Wyoming.
+In addition to its home state, Kum & Go had units in Arkansas, Colorado, Michigan, Minnesota, Missouri, Montana, Nebraska, North Dakota, Oklahoma, South Dakota, Utah, and Wyoming.
 It was ranked as the 24th-largest convenience store chain in the United States by Convenience Store News in 2019.

 On August 30, 2023, Maverik and its parent company, FJ Management, completed the acquisition of the chain.
+The conversion of Kum and Go stores was completed by November 2025, and most locations are now branded as Maverik, or were acquired by Casey's and Mega Saver.

 Background

 The chain was founded by William A. Krause and Tony S. Gentle, who founded the Hampton Oil Company in Hampton, Iowa, in 1959.
 Hampton Oil eventually became the Krause Gentle Corporation, and is today a part of Krause Group.

 In 1963, Krause Gentle introduced the company's first convenience stores, selling both fuel and merchandise items, in which they changed their gas station into a "station store".

 The Kum & Go name was adopted in 1975 to unify the company's array of stores under a single brand.

 Sales of Kum & Go-branded merchandise spiked after Johnny Knoxville was seen wearing a black Kum & Go T-shirt with the tagline "We go all out!" during a scene in the 2006 movie Jackass Number Two.
 Knoxville wore the shirt due to its suggestiveness (cum and go) while some fans who had never heard of the store believed it was pornography related.

 In 2021, Kum & Go was involved in a public relations scandal when TikTok influencer Kyle Scheele was hired to stage a prank in which Scheele would place a cardboard cutout of himself advertising the "Kyle Scheele meal".
 Scheele created a TikTok video regarding the prank that amassed millions of views, in which he did not disclose Kum & Go's involvement.
 He later revealed that the meal would become an actual product for Kum & Go stores, including two slices of pizza and a Red Bull.
 It was later revealed, however, that Scheele was hired by Kum & Go in a marketing stunt, and that his original video was staged.